Planned Phased Church Reopening

 Each group meeting in these rooms will have a facilitator who will assure that a sign-in sheet is completed including completion of temperature checks.
 All participants in the meeting are required to document their temperatures, wear a mask and observe proper social distance.

 What about masks?

 The CDC currently recommends wearing masks, so we will ask everyone over age 2 to wear a mask as a courtesy to protect others.
-Wearing masks upon entering and exiting, and throughout the service is a sign of respect and love for others who appreciate and need this recommended safety measure.
+Wearing masks upon entering and exiting the building and throughout the meeting is a sign of respect and love for others who appreciate and need this recommended safety measure.
 Once seating with proper social distancing some people will choose to remove their mask but that is at the discretion of that particular group

 What about seating?